-The Social Security Administration’s listing of disabling conditions that can qualify disability benefits is known as the Blue Book.
-Formally, the Blue Book is titled “Disability Evaluation Under Social Security”.
-In the Blue Book are lists with the qualifying criteria for conditions that claimants applying for disability benefits may be experiencing.
+The Blue Book is the Social Security Administration’s listing of disabling conditions that can qualify disability benefits.
+The SSA's Blue Book is formally titled “Disability Evaluation Under Social Security.”
+The SSA Blue Book contains lists of the qualifying conditions and criteria that claimants applying for disability benefits may be experiencing.
 To find out if you qualify, consult the Blue Book listing for the condition you are experiencing.

 You may be eligible to receive $3,345 each month.
 Fill out this Free Disability Evaluation today to find out more!